m110/a-night-in-innsmouth/README.md

 * conditions — the passage is not available until they're all met.
 * macros — actions that happen once the passage is visited.
-* text segments — text displayed to the player.
+* paragraphs — text displayed to the player.
 * links — dialog options the player chooses to continue.

 Conditions and macros come first and are separated by two minuses (`--`).